Ok, so I had this weird thing happen.

 Ingrown or infected Pili Multigemini’s Hurt!

-Given that these Frankenstein hairs normally occupy 3 or 4 times the space of a typical whisker, when they become ingrown…boy do they hurt.
+Given that these Frankenstein hairs typically occupy 3 or 4 times the space of a typical whisker, when they become ingrown…boy do they hurt.

 Your best bet with pili multigemini’s is to try and use either an alum block or witch hazel regularly.

-They can play a key role in reducing the possibility of infection.
+They can play a crucial role in reducing the possibility of infection.

 To make it work easier into your shave routine, we would recommend just simply getting an aftershave balm.